-Members of the CARE scheme are permitted to take retirement from the scheme and receive their pension and lump sum (if applicable) and, if they wish to do so, take up re-employment, without it affecting their teachers' pension.
+Members of the CARE scheme are permitted to take retirement from the scheme and receive their pension and lump sum (if applicable) and if they wish to do so take up re-employment without it affecting their teachers' pension.
 They are not subject to abatement rules.

 Teachers may wish to retire early and remain in the profession as a casual or supply teacher.
-Teachers will therefore be permitted to rejoin the CARE scheme and begin to accrue CARE pension.
-Alternatively, teachers can take up another job elsewhere after taking their retirement pension at their NPA without any subsequent re-employment affecting their teachers' pension.
+Teachers will therefore be permitted to re-join the CARE scheme and begin to accrue CARE pension.
+Alternatively teachers can take up another job elsewhere after taking their retirement pension at their NPA without any subsequent re-employment affecting their teachers' pension.

-However, the normal abatement rules continue to apply to protected and tapered members who retire from the final salary scheme.
+However the normal abatement rules continue to apply to protected and tapered member who retire from the final salary scheme.

-Under the current final salary pension scheme, if an STPS pensioner takes their full pension (without any actuarial reduction) and takes up re-employment after retirement, then their pension may be affected if the pension plus the new salary exceeds the STPS member's salary of reference (the highest salary in the average salary period, as calculated at retirement).
+Under the current final salary pension scheme, if teachers take their full pension (without any actuarial reduction) and take up re-employment after retirement then their pension may be affected if their pension plus their new salary exceeds the salary of reference (the highest salary in the average salary period, as calculated at retirement).

-The earnings limit is the amount an STPS member can earn without their pension being reduced or surrendered.
+The earnings limit is the amount a pensioner teacher can earn without their pension being reduced or surrendered.
 The earnings limit is calculated by deducting the annual rate of pension from the pensioner's index linked salary of reference.

-To avoid any overpayment of pension and subsequent recovery of sums by the SPPA for any overpayment, members of the scheme are advised to inform the SPPA immediately if they take up any teaching employment, by completing a certificate of re-employment, to avoid any recovery for overpayments at a later date.
+To avoid any overpayment of pension and subsequent recovery of sums by Teachers' Pensions for any overpayment, members of the scheme are advised to inform Teachers' Pensions immediately if they take up any teaching employment by completing a certificate of re-employment to avoid any recovery for overpayments at a later date.